 In Japan, tattoos have historically been regarded with fear and suspicion because of their association with the Yakuza.
-But recently, tattoos have become much more acceptable than in the past.
-For example there are more tattoo-friendly hot springs.
+But recently, tattoos have become much more accepted than in the past.
+For example, there are more tattoo-friendly hot springs nowadays.
 More and more tattooed foreigners have been visiting Japan.
-It is becoming clear that having tattoos does not mean a person is a criminal.
+It is becoming clear that having tattoos does not signify that you are affiliated with crime.
 A small but significant portion of regular, law abiding Japanese citizens have tattoos.
-Japan has become a perfectly good country to get a tattoo in, so why not get a tattoo in Osaka?
+Japan has become a good country to get a tattoo in, so why not get a tattoo in Osaka?

 There is something for nearly every person looking to get a tattoo at Hyper Space Tattoo.
 The studio offers tattoos in a wide variety of designs, including tribal, traditional Japanese, black and white, and color.
 They do both small and large pieces.
 Maybe you want to show off a large tattoo to the world.
 Perhaps you’re looking for something tiny and inconspicuous.
 Either way, they have something for you!
 In addition to a variety of illustrations, they also do lettering.
 Hyper Space Tattoo tattoos both men and women.

-The studio is located at 2F Ichimura build 1-27 Ikutamamaemachi Tenoji-ku Osaka 543-0072.
+The studio is located at 3F Cherry Bldg, 1-16 Ikutamamaemachi, Tennoji-Ward, Osaka City 543-0072.
 It is located just one minute away from Subway Tanimachi 9 Chome Station.
 It is also accessible from Kintetsu Uehonmachi Station.

 Fumi Tattoo is a tattoo shop run entirely by female artists.
 Artist Fumi believes that tattoos are not simply a fashion item.
 Rather, they are an integral part of one’s identity.
 She works closely with customers to create original designs that they will be happy to have on their bodies forever.
 Artist Hitomi also specializes in original tattoos.
 She works to make customers’ “dreams come true” and creates designs that can’t be found anywhere else.
 The artists at Fumi Tattoo speak English, so you can get tattooed without worrying about a language barrier.